mattwalker75/local_llm_framework/QUICK_INSTALL.md

 # Install and Setup

-## INSTALL AND SETUP llama.cpp.
-THIS IS NEEDED IF YOU ARE GOING TO RUN LLM MODELS LOCALLY
+## INSTALL AND SETUP llama.cpp

+NOTE:  THIS IS NEEDED IF YOU ARE GOING TO RUN LLM MODELS LOCALLY

 - Downlaod the llama.cpp code repo
    ```bash